apify/apify-docs/docs/actors/running.md

 The actor's owner can specify its default settings in the actor's **Settings** tab.
 If the actor caller does not specify a particular setting either in the **Input** or **Options** tabs, the default value is used.

+The following table describes the default actor settings:

 |||
 |--- |--- |
 |**Build**|Tag or number of the build to run (e.g. `latest` or `1.2.34`).|